expressjs/multer/README.md

 ### includeEmptyFields

-A Boolean value to specify whether empty submitted values should be applied to req.body.
+A Boolean value to specify whether empty submitted values should be processed and applied to req.body.

 Defaults to false;